Volunteer Application

 Contact Information

-(This is the email address that we’ll use to contact you about tutoring with The Petey Greene Program.)
+This is the email address we’ll use to contact you about tutoring with the PGP.

-(Since you provided us with your school email address, this is the email address that we’ll use to contact you after you graduate, as part of the Petey Greene Program Alumni network).
+Since you provided us with your school email address, this is the email address that we’ll use to contact you after you graduate, as part of the PGP Alumni Network.

 Hold the CTRL/CMD key on your keyboard while clicking to select multiple options